darencard/darencard.github.io/_blog/2017-07-18-oneliners-popstats-from-vcf.md

 layout: posts
 title: "Useful One-liners for Calculating Population Genetic Statistics from VCF files"
 date: 2017-07-18
-excerpt: "Various Bash one-liners for summarizing variant data"
+excerpt: "Various Bash one-liners for summarizing variant data."
 ---

 Useful one-liners that I have come up with to summarize variant data from VCF files.